 Prepare for an Education or Career in Computer Science

-What Can You Do with a College Degree in Computer Science?
+What Can You Do with a Computer Science Degree?

-Computer systems analysts, database administrators, and computer scientists generally work in pleasant work environments such as research laboratories or offices.
-Given the advanced technology options available to many businesses and professionals it is also possible to telecommute.
-As networks evolve and expand individuals can work from home and other non-office locations.
+Computer systems analysts, database administrators, and computer scientists generally work in controlled work environments such as research laboratories or offices.
+Given the advanced technology options available to many businesses and professionals it is often possible to telecommute.
+As networks evolve and expand, individuals can work from home and other non-office locations.
 Typically those working in the field of computer science work forty hours a week.
 There are times when evening and weekend work cannot be avoided in order to meet deadlines or deal with specific technological problems that require immediate attention.

 Those who work in the field of computer science should be prepared for long hours in front of a computer.
 Such individuals may be at risk for straining their eyes and back.
 Sometimes individuals develop hand and wrist complications such as cumulative trauma disorder or carpal tunnel syndrome.
 For these reasons it is very important for those working in the field of computer science to make sure they have a proper chair and lighting.
 In some cases ergonomically correct keyboards may be helpful.